Shekswess/Shekswess.github.io/_posts/2024-08-29-small-language-model-rags-is-all-you-need.md

 #### Mixture RAG Pipeline

-The Mixture RAG pipeline mostly is like the Simple RAG pipeline but in the Generator we basically trigger multiple LLMs(Simple RAGs with the same prompt system and user messages previsoly defined) to generate the responses and those response are the aggregated by another LLM.
+The Mixture RAG pipeline is mostly is like the Simple RAG pipeline, but in the Generator we basically trigger multiple LLMs (Simple RAGs with the same prompt system and user messages previously defined) to generate the responses, and those responses are the aggregated by another LLM.
 This is how the Mixture RAG looks:

 ![image](../assets/images/mixture.png)
 _**Mixture RAG Pipeline**_

-There are three different system and user messages combinations used for the experiments, for the aggregation LLM:
+There are three different system and user message combinations used for the experiments, for the aggregation LLM:

 - One combination is really similar to the one used in the Mixture of Agents (MoA) implementation: